midnightviking/AnyLLama/readme.md

 # AnyLLama - Docker-based LLM Management System

 AnyLLama is a Docker-based system that provides an easy way to manage and serve Large Language Models (LLMs) using Ollama and AnythingLLM.
+Very basic start for personal use.

 ## Overview